tuxcomputers/speedttest/README.md

 - Asks whether to connect to a PostgreSQL database (local Docker container or remote server)
 - Builds the Docker image and starts the container

-On subsequent runs it pulls the latest code, checks whether the image needs rebuilding (only when `Dockerfile` or `requirements.txt` change), and restarts the container.
+On subsequent runs it pulls the latest code, checks whether the image needs rebuilding (only when `Dockerfile` or `requirements.txt` change), and recreates the container.

 Pass `-server` to re-run the database configuration questions:
 ```bash